A. H. Beach House

-The A. H. Beach House, also known as the Bergman House is an historic Queen Anne style mansion, considered late American Queen Anne style, located in San Diego County, in the city of Escondido, California.
+The A. H. Beach House, also known as the Bergman House, is an historic Queen Anne style mansion, considered late American Queen Anne style, in Escondido in San Diego County, California.
 The house was listed on the National Register of Historic Places (NRHP) in San Diego County on December 30, 1993.

 History

 The corner lot, in the Stanley Heights Addition, was owned by the Escondido Land and Town Company before being purchased by A. H. Beach in 1887.
 The house, built in Queen Anne style architecture, was finished in 1896.
 Beach did not live there long and the house was purchased by Henry W. Putnam in 1900.
 Putnam was a businessman, inventor, and manufacturer.
 He invented a fence wire barbing machine, and improvements, Putnam was from Bennington, Vermont.

 Putnam retired to San Diego in 1905 and William Jereslaw lived at the residence with his nieces Suzette and Miriam Kuhn from 1905 until 1909.
 From 1909 until 1914 Appleton Shaw and Amelia Timken Bridges lived in the mansion.
 Amelia was the daughter of Henry and Fredericka Timken.
 Henry was the founder of Timken Roller Bearing Company.
 W. H. Baldridge, pharmacist and drugstore owner, was a resident of Escondido since 1887.
 W.H. and his wife Fannie bought the house in 1914 and lived there until 1917.
 Matthew and Martha Cassou owned the estate from 1917 until 1945.
 Bernard and Irene Cesmat bought the residence in 1945 and lived there until selling it to Virgil and Natalie Bergman in 1968.
 The Bergman's restored the home with some modern updates.